 Pronunciation for Teimuraz is simple until the letters "MU".
 "MU" in Georgian sounds Like "MOU" from the word "move" and then again simple until the end.
 Something like "teimo(ue)raz".
 Can you pronounce it?
 If not, don't be disappointed, you are far from being alone!
 Now I'll show you what happened with my given name later.

 Well, TEMO and TEM are just from shortened Teimuraz.
 I was called this way in my family and at school.
-My Grandmother, Vera Davudova (she was native Russian), called me TEMURIK or TEMURKA.
+My Grandmother, Vera Davydova (she was native Russian), called me TEMURIK or TEMURKA.
 My nanny called me TUMURAZIK.
 First to call me TIM was my older sister, Olga.
-When I got a passport my given name was written there in a French manner as TEIMOURAZ.
+When I got a passport my given name was written therein a French manner as TEIMOURAZ.
 In the rock band of the Tbilisi State University, where I was playing guitar, I got another nickname, MALUSH (“kiddy, small boy” - Russian, probably in contrast to my actual dimensions and weight).
 Later, in the Institute of Solid State Physics, the head of the laboratory, Prof. Vitaly Kveder asked me whether I would object if colleagues will call me TAI, I had no objections (at that time I already started to collect nicknames!).
 Besides "Tai", they also came up with TIMUR and TYOMA.

-After that comes Japan.
+After that starts Japan.
 My new nickname was decided simply adding Japanese "san" to "Tai", so the next was TAI-SAN.
 Also in Japan, somebody called me TEI-SAN.
 But for official use, I needed transcription of my name to Japanese.
-This was done in a very professional level by Prof. Koji Sumino, my host at the Institute for Materials Research, Tohoku University.
+This was done at a very professional level by Prof. Koji Sumino, my host at the Institute for Materials Research, Tohoku University.
 I got my name in Kanji!
 You can see the image of Kaji characters here.

 Can you read it?
-Even if you were native Japanese, you would have a problem with reading!
+Even if you were a native Japanese, you would have a problem with reading!
 Names in Japanese is some special topic because besides correct pronunciation (and each Kanji character has several pronunciations) the very important factor is the meaning.
 The meaning should not be negative when you read the name in the needed pronunciation.
 This is fantastically difficult to make the correct choice.
 I would like to thank Prof. Sumino here once more for his help!
 The meaning of my name is something like "big village in the city" and carries some positive accent, as I was assured many times during my stay in Japan.
 The pronunciation is something like TEIMURAZU.

 Sometimes, as “less important” and “complicated” (not suiting the limited spaces in computer forms), my family name was shortened, so I've got new examples for my collection like TEIMURAZU MUCHEDO and even TEIMURAZU Emu (from alphabetic "M").
 Nice filing of full unification with Japanese society came to me with the postcard from one Japanese car dealer.
 There was written casual Japanese surname - TAMURA in kanji, which means a village near the field.